 Starting your day with a healthy pancake and waffle breakfast can help you avoid the sugar surge and crash that might occur, allowing you to have more continuous energy throughout the day.
+Even in making sandwiches, we can choose healthy opitons even including using alternative plastic sandwich bags.

 For some, simple waffles and pancakes serve as an excuse to indulge in a piece of dessert for breakfast.
 Adding protein and fiber to your morning routine can help provide more nutrition to your body.
 Here are some ideas for transforming your waffles and pancakes into healthy snacks.
 Also, you can read here the types of drinks and foods you can make in a blender.